 Mean score of companies in the Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, the London Metal Exchange (LME) reported total carbon emissions of approximately 7,047,000 kg CO2e, comprising 214,000 kg CO2e from Scope 1, 218,000 kg CO2e from Scope 2, and a significant 6,615,000 kg CO2e from Scope 3 emissions.
-This marks a notable increase in emissions compared to 2022, when the LME's emissions were about 1,622,000 kg CO2e, with 22,000 kg CO2e from Scope 2 and 1,601,000 kg CO2e from Scope 3.
-The LME has committed to achieving net-zero emissions across all scopes by 2050, aligning with the Science Based Targets initiative (SBTi).
-This long-term commitment reflects the LME's dedication to addressing climate change and reducing its carbon footprint.
-The exchange is actively working towards these targets, although specific near-term reduction targets have been removed.
-As a key player in the financial services sector, the LME's climate commitments are crucial for promoting sustainability within the industry and setting a precedent for other financial institutions.
+In 2023, the London Metal Exchange (LME) reported total carbon emissions of approximately 7,047,000 kg CO2e, with emissions distributed across various scopes: 214,000 kg CO2e from Scope 1, 218,000 kg CO2e from Scope 2, and a significant 6,615,000 kg CO2e from Scope 3.
+This marks a notable increase in emissions compared to 2022, where total emissions were about 1,622,000 kg CO2e, primarily driven by Scope 3 emissions at 1,601,000 kg CO2e and Scope 2 emissions at 22,000 kg CO2e.
+The LME has committed to achieving net-zero emissions by 2050, aligning with the Science Based Targets initiative (SBTi).
+This long-term commitment encompasses all scopes of emissions, reflecting the organisation's dedication to addressing climate change comprehensively.
+The LME's climate strategy is part of a broader industry trend towards sustainability, aiming to reduce carbon footprints and enhance environmental responsibility within the financial services sector.

 Access structured emissions data, company-specific emission factors, and source documents